-There are some changes that are set to happen, and for which there are no serious Congressional changes in the pipeline (as of yet), and we should start preparing for these.
+There are some changes that are set to happen with the Obamacare tax increases, and for which there are no serious Congressional changes in the pipeline (as of yet), and we should start preparing for these.

 Medicare Tax Rate Changes

 The Patient Protection and Affordable Care Act (i.e., Obamacare) included several tax provisions.
 Two of those provisions changed the administration of the Medicare Taxes that people pay every year.